tamulib-dc-labs/docs/_sources/applications/avalon/avalon_importing_entities.rst.txt

 ===========================
 Importing media into Avalon
 ===========================
-How to batch upload media into Avalon when uploading audio/video, transcripts, and pdfs at once.
-This will not work if you are uploading supplementary files separately.
+How to batch upload media into Avalon when uploading audio/video and transcripts/captions at once.
+This will not work if you are uploading supplementary files separately, such as pdfs.

 ---------------------
 Creating a Collection